Regional military force in DR Congo raises 'balkanisation' fears

 Dozens of armed groups plague eastern DRC, a legacy of regional wars that raged in the 1990s and 2000s.

-One group, the M23, has wreaked havoc since re-emerging from dormancy in late 2021.
+One group, the M23, has wreaked havoc since re-emerging from from dormancy in late 2021.

 The M23 rebels, who are allegedly backed by Rwanda, have captured swathes of territory in North Kivu province and displaced hundreds of thousands of people.